roman-milk/roman-milk.github.io/the-dark-trilogy.md

  +++++++++++++++++++

  The clock is ticking down on me and as I write this I only have a few weeks left.
 Becky can't understand how I can be so cheerful and upbeat as the end nears, but she will find out soon and that knowledge is what keeps the smile on my face.
-Report_Story #1